Digital-Dreams-Web-class/davis-assignment/Readme.md

-- Before you start submit
+- Before you start your Assignment submission
 - Add this repo as a remote
 - git pull from this repo
 - create your own branch